 8. Food is very good and safe in Namibia

-Now that I think of it, one of our younger boys got a bit sick after a week in Namibia, but traveller’s diarrhoea is not something you can avoid completely anywhere in the world.
+Now that I think of it, one of our younger boys got a bit sick after a week in Namibia.
+It was also over the next day and nobody else experienced any stomach problems.
+But travelers’ diarrhea is not something you can avoid completely anywhere in the world.

 9. Quality of accommodations is very high in Namibia

 You really don’t have to worry about the quality of accommodation in Namibia.
-Depending on your budget, you can find finest luxury lodges, simple hotels, or camping facilities, but in general it’s way better than you would expect.
+Depending on your budget, you can find the finest luxury lodges, simple hotels, or camping facilities, but in general, it’s way better than you would expect.

 It still amazes me how well-equipped and luxurious most lodges are, especially if you take into account that they are often literally in the middle of nowhere.

-Traveling to Namibia with kids your biggest challenge might be finding family rooms.
+When traveling to Namibia with kids, your biggest challenge will be finding family rooms.
 Some lodges have them, some don’t, some only have a few.
 The earlier you book your family trip to Namibia, the more possibilities you have.

-Now is a very good time to travel to the region as S-A Rand to which Namibian currency is fixed is very weak and so you get more for your money.
+The Namibian currency is fixed to South African Rand, which is quite weak for years already, and so you get more value for your money.

 13. Namibian roads are reasonably good so you can travel individually

-One piece of a advice – look for a small group tour.
+One piece of advice – when planning a family vacation in Africa, look for a small group tour.
 Small groups are more flexible – they can avoid the crowds, reach out-of-the-way places, hop on a boat or safari vehicle, eat at small local restaurants (or even cook a campfire meal), and stay in more authentic accommodations.

-If you dream of seeing Africa, Namibia is a great place to start, and not only for families with children.
+If you dream of visiting Africa, Namibia is truly one of the best places to start, also for families with children.